JunyaoPu/junyaopu.github.io/_posts/2022-06-02-Academic-Research-2.markdown

 The final formulation is more efficient and faster than the initial one.
 We have implemented this formulation and tested it on a plant image classification problem, resulting in very good results.

+# What's next
+New training algorithm using Bayesian inference, NO BACKPROPAGATION!

 # Formulation Details
 For more detailed information, please refer to my master's thesis available online on mspace <a href="https://mspace.lib.umanitoba.ca/handle/1993/36582">Design and implementation of a convolutional neural network using tensor-train decomposition</a>